by Paul Wheaton

 Inaccurate estimates can lead to lost bids, cost overruns and reduced profitability.

-By addressing the most common construction estimating mistakes, estimators can improve your construction bids, streamline workflows and enhance project outcomes.
+By addressing the most common construction estimating mistakes, estimators can improve their construction bids, streamline workflows and enhance project outcomes.

 McCormick’s takeoff and estimating software is designed specifically for mechanical, electrical and plumbing trades, offering trade-specific tools to increase accuracy and efficiency.